-- How would you feel if you were asked to work at a JET at Fukushima (where the radiation blast happened due to the tsunami incident in year 2010)
+- How would you feel if you were asked to work at a JET at Fukushima (where the radiation blast happened due to the tsunami incident in the year 2010)

 As mentioned, I did overkill it.
-I found if I simply worked on the based questions that focused on me talking about my goal to be on the programme, motivation, skill sets and also having real examples to address the behaviourial questions, I found I was pretty much squared.
+I found if I simply worked on the based questions that focused on me talking about my goal to be on the programme, motivation, skill sets and also have real examples to address the behavioural questions, I found I was pretty much square.
 Of course, I did not realise this after the interview.
 So tip 3 – Try to focus on the core reasons and skills that you can bring to the programme.
 Know yourself and answer concisely, yet, effectively.
 Always remember to breathe.
 There is indeed a time limit to the interview, and I was informed that I moment I sat down.
 Literally, one of the three interviewers said to me “You have 25 minutes starting now”.

 On the day of the interview, I turned up at the consulate office building about 20 minutes early.
 I did not go up to the office level yet, but waited at the ground floor and sat at the sofas available.
 I was not alone.
-I could tell a few folk where there for the same reason because of the atmosphere and the way how some of them were still studying their notes prior to the interview.
+I could tell a few folks were there for the same reason because of the atmosphere and the way how some of them were still studying their notes prior to the interview.
 When it approached about 10 minutes before my interview time, I took the elevator up.
 I had to go through security and then make my way to the interview waiting room.
-I was greeted by the Brisbane consulate JET co-ordinator and other lady who worked in the same office.
+I was greeted by the Brisbane consulate JET co-ordinator and another lady who worked in the same office.
 We made small talk while I was waiting for my interview.
-Here is where I will say to you , tip 4 – make conversation the moment you get to the interview venue if it feels right.
+Here is where I will say to you, tip 4 – make conversation the moment you get to the interview venue if it feels right.
 You are indeed getting assessed the moment you arrive and present yourself.

 Overall, my interview experience was good.
-I had a nice panel where we had nice conversation going for the 25 minutes (which actually turned into 35).
+I had a nice panel where we had a nice conversation going for the 25 minutes (which actually turned into 35).
 I did have a Japanese test during the interview to which my brain froze and (I felt) failed drastically.
 Nonetheless, I walked out of there feeling positive.
 Of course, after a few days, I started to feel not so positive, because as humans, we tend to analysis situations by magnifying certain episodes and replaying things in our head.
 I basically felt very negative a few days after my interview and the only thing I could do was to make myself stop thinking about it.
 After all, what’s done is done.
 So tip 5 – Try your hardest before and during the interview.
 But remember to relax after.

 I found out about my result on the very last day of March.
 Before the time I had my interview and receiving the result, I had already made the decision to leave my job at the time and was making new plans.
-Literally on the day I received my result for the interview, I was doing an informational interview of someone about their job.
+Literally, on the day, I received my result for the interview, I was doing an informational interview of someone about their job.
 I was completed stoked and overwhelmed when I heard I had been accepted in the JET programme.

-As you can tell, the process is pretty long winded.
+As you can tell, the process is pretty long-winded.
 I am only into my second week of living in Japan and loving it.
 Over the past week, I have met some of the teachers at my school and am really looking forward to working with them.
 It is rather humid and hot here, given it is summer.
 I am surviving nonetheless!!

 [reference – post feature image is the JET programme logo]